Publications |

 Future Research

-In future work in the philosophy of biology, I am interested in extending my research by (i) understanding explanations for the stability group hunting in a variety of non-human organisms; (ii) investigating the importance of ecological context in understanding how our theories of cooperation apply to the behaviours of organisms in the real world, and; (iii) exploring the cognitive preconditions for human cooperation, in particular, cultural norm psychology.
+In future work in the philosophy of biology, I am interested in extending my research by (i) investigating the importance of ecological context in understanding how our theories of cooperation apply real-world organisms and their behaviours, (ii) identifying the explanatory limits of game-theoretic and mathematical modelling of the evolution of cooperation and; (iii) exploring the cognitive preconditions for cooperation, particularly in relation to cumulative culture.
 In decision theory, I am interested in adaptive preferences and their interaction with gender roles in society.